shawtes/mlb-draftkings-system/web_optimizer/client/src/components/frontendinstructions.md

-Excellent Enterprise level work only
+Perfect excellent Enterprise level work only

 take inspiration from big tech FAANG companies with billions of users and professional/clean modern styling